Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/WiFi/WiFi - Set up Server to Communicate.rst

 |image02|

 Next, we use the socket tool in the laptop to be the client and connect to the IP address of the Ameba board shown in the connection information at port 5000.
-(Note: The socket tool we used in this example is “sokit”)
+(Note: The socket tool we used in this example is "sokit")

 |image03|

-Click on the “Client” tab to choose the client mode, specify the IP and port of the server, then click “TCP Connect”.
+Click on the "Client" tab to choose the client mode, specify the IP and port of the server, then click "TCP Connect".

-If the connection is established successfully, the server shows a message: “A client connected to this Server”, and the IP and port of the connected client.
+If the connection is established successfully, the server shows a message: "A client connected to this Server", and the IP and port of the connected client.

 In this example, when the client and server are connected and the client sends a string to Ameba server, the Ameba server returns the identical string back to the client.